Today's Best Tech Deals

 If you find the motion sensor’s 50-foot reach to be too deep, so that people walking down the sidewalk or moving cars on the street are setting off the camera and floodlight, you can create trigger zones on Netatmo’s Security app (the same app used to connect to Netatmo’s Welcome indoor security camera).
 This works by drawing boxes on your Android or iOS smartphone or tablet with your thumb and index finger, but I found doing it with any precision to be maddeningly difficult.
 This is a minor complaint, though, as you’ll only need to do it a few times during your initial installation.
 If it really bothers you, use the Netatmo web app on your computer and draw the zones with your mouse.

-When anything moves within those alert zones, the Presence will record a video/audio clip and—if it’s dark—turn on its floodlight (unless you configure it otherwise).
+When anything moves within those alert zones, the Smart Outdoor Camera will record a video/audio clip and—if it’s dark—turn on its floodlight (unless you configure it otherwise).
 The camera will also attempt to identify the source of movement as an animal, a person, or a car and then send a message with that information to your phone.
 The video clips won’t be attached to these messages, though; you’ll need to open the Security app to see them.
-Finally, you’ll receive alerts if the Presence goes offline and when it comes back.
-The Presence is also compatible with Netatmo’s Tag door/window sensors, providing additional ways of triggering the camera and the floodlight.
+Finally, you’ll receive alerts if the Smart Outdoor Camera goes offline and when it comes back.
+The Smart Outdoor Camera is also compatible with Netatmo’s Tag door/window sensors, providing additional ways of triggering the camera and the floodlight.

 Open the app and you’ll see a live view from the camera along with a series of thumbnail images in reverse chronological order.
 Icons next to the clips will indicate what triggered the camera to send the alert, and the thumbnails themselves are cropped to focus on the source of the motion.